Israel’s staunch evangelical allies shocked by Trump’s outburst on Netanyahu

 Trump describes a geopolitical-buddy relationship that began to sour over Netanyahu’s reluctance to engage with possible peace negotiations.
 The rift widened over Netanyahu’s push to annex West Bank settlements.

 But the former president reserved his greatest fury for Netanyahu’s decision to join other world leaders in congratulating Biden when news organizations declared him the election winner.
-Despite Trump’s assertion, Netanyahu was not the first to call the president-elect and was criticized by some for waiting half a day before offering his good wishes in a statement and video.
+Despite Trump’s assertion, Netanyahu was not the first to call the president-elect and was criticized by some for waiting a half-day before offering his good wishes in a statement and video.

 “I haven’t spoken to him since,” Trump is quoted as saying.

-When asked for comment, Netanyahu’s office referred to an earlier statement saying the longstanding alliance between the two countries made it “important to congratulate the incoming U.S. president.”
+When asked for comment, Netanyahu’s office referred to an earlier statement saying the long-standing alliance between the two countries made it “important to congratulate the incoming U.S. president.”

 Without addressing Trump’s specific expletives, Netanyahu thanked the former president for “his great contribution to the state of Israel and its security.”